Vardges-vaka/vardges-portfolio/FRD's/backOfficeFeatures.md

         here goes all the comparizon logic containing functions, just in case we we need to wrap some of our components into react.memo and we might require some custom comparizon logic.

+- **01[dirName].config.jsx**

+this is the file that imports the cutom svg strings and exports an arraey of objects for sidebar configs. and takes the t for the translations.

+Translations are in the frontEnd\public\locales\ar\sideBar.json file and they are added @i18n configurations.

 #### Than each global directory has **\_[dirName].config.js** file where it exports an object which has properties that define if the console log should run or not, it is also imported in the main component of the directory.

 ***the components sush header, sidebar and footer you can find here: [frontEnd\src\10_pages\adminPageComps]***

 - Keep in mine that most of the components and functionality are just a placeholders
-- Some of routing is implimented
+- Some of routing is implimented already